Mosamorphing/WTF-React/01_HelloReact/readme.md

 # Installation

-1. Install Vite in a folder on your machine. (note: `wtf-react` is the name of our folder here)
+1. Open your terminal and install Vite in a folder on your machine. (note: `wtf-react` is the name of our folder here)
 ```
 npm create vite@latest wtf-react